 Monschau is a charming town in the Eifel region of Germany, and travelers have several convenient options to reach it:

 - By car: Driving is one of the easiest ways to get to Monschau.
 The town is located about 1.5 hours from Cologne and about 2.5 hours from Düsseldorf.
 From The Hague, it takes around 3 hours.
-Monschau is connected by well-maintained roads, and parking is available just outside the town center, as the historic area has limited traffic access.
+Monschau is connected by well-maintained roads.
+Parking is available just outside the town centre since the historic area is mostly traffic-free.
+We parked along the street leading to Parking Burghaus, where rates are around 2 EUR per hour or 7 EUR for the day.
+This spot is convenient for exploring the town and offers easy access to Monschau's charming, pedestrian-friendly center.

 - By bus: Monschau is accessible by bus from nearby cities such as Aachen.
 There are regional bus services that connect Aachen’s main station to Monschau, with the trip taking about an hour.
 Bus lines such as 66 and 85 offer direct routes.
 For travelers from farther away, Aachen is well connected to major German cities by train, and buses to Monschau can be found from there.